Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 An agent (*[[Makler]]*) can help you find an apartment.
 Some are really good, and some are useless.
 They are hard to find.[^23] Their maximum fee is 2 times the [cold rent](/glossary/Kaltmiete), plus [VAT](/glossary/Umsatzsteuer).
 Don't pay an agent fee if you did not hire the agent.

 - **[BerlinRelo](https://www.berlinrelo.de/)**{% include '_blocks/recommended.html' %}
     Long-term apartments only.
 Graham is really good at his job.
-He accepts a small number of customers, and guarantees results.
+He only takes a few clients at a time, but he guarantees results.
+He might not reply to you.
 - **[Get The Flat](https://gettheflat.com/)**
-    They help you prepare your documents and apply for apartments.
-They use bots to find apartments and automatically write to landlords.
 - **[Move to Berlin Relocation](https://www.moveto-berlin.com/en/home-search-2/)**
     Short-term and long-term apartments.
 They help you prepare your documents and apply for apartments.
 - [Nest Finder Berlin](https://nestfinderberlin.com/)